+Actuarial Assumptions

-Actuarial Assumptions - The collective total pension liability for the June 30, 2019, measurement date was determined by an actuarial valuation as of July 1, 2018, which was rolled forward to June 30, 2019.
-The collective total pension liability for the June 30, 2018, measurement date was determined by an actuarial valuation as of July 1, 2017, which was rolled forward to June 30, 2018.
+The collective total pension liability for the June 30, 2020, measurement date was determined by an actuarial valuation as of July 1, 2019, which was rolled forward to June 30, 2020.
+The collective total pension liability for the June 30, 2019, measurement date was determined by an actuarial valuation as of July 1, 2018, which was rolled forward to June 30, 2019.
 These actuarial valuations used the following actuarial assumptions:

-2019 2018
+acca the renewing actualital accamplicities 2020 2019

+Inflation

+Price 2.75% 2.75%

-Inflation Price Wage 2.75% 3.25% 2.25%
+Wage 3.25% 3.25%

-Salary Increases through 2026 (based on age) Salary Increases: Thereafter (based on age) 2.00-6.00% 3.00-7.00% 1.65-4.15% 2.65-5.15%
+Salary Increases

+Through 2026 2.00-6.00% 2.00-6.00%

+Thereafter 3.00-7.00% 3.00-7.00%

+Based on Years of Service Age

 Investment rate of return 7.00% 7.00%

-Mortality rate table Pub-2010 RP-2000

-Period of actuarial experience study upon which actuarial assumptions were based July 1, 2014 - June 30, 2018 July 1, 2011 - June 30, 2014
+Period of actuarial experience study upon which actuarial assumptions were based July 1, 2014 - June 30, 2018 July 1, 2014 - June 30, 2018

-Pre-retirement mortality rates were based on the Pub-2010 General Below-Median Income Employee Mortality Table with an 82.2% adjustment for males and 101.4% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
-Post-retirement mortality rates were based on the Pub-2010 General Below-Median Income Healthy Retiree Mortality Table with a 91.4% adjustment for males and 99.7% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
-Disability retirement rates used to value disabled retirees were based on the Pub-2010 Non-Safety Disabled Retiree Mortality Table with a 127.7% adjustment for males and 117.2% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
-Mortality improvement is based on Scale MP-2019.
+Pre-retirement mortality rates were based on the Pub-2010 General Below-Median Income Employee mortality table with an 82.2% adjustment for males and 101.4% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
+Post-retirement mortality rates were based on the Pub-2010 General Below-Median Income Healthy Retiree mortality table with a 91.4% adjustment for males and 99.7% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
+Disability retirement rates used to value disabled retirees were based on the Pub-2010 Non-Safety Disabled Retiree mortality table with a 127.7% adjustment for males and 117.2% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
+Mortality improvement is based on Scale MP-2020.

+The actuarial assumptions used in the July 1, 2019, valuation were based on the results of an actuarial experience study for the period July 1, 2014 to June 30, 2018.
 The actuarial assumptions used in the July 1, 2018, valuation were based on the results of an actuarial experience study for the period July 1, 2014 to June 30, 2018.
-The actuarial assumptions used in the July 1, 2017, valuation were based on the results of an actuarial experience study for the period July 1, 2011 to June 30, 2014.
 It is likely that future experience will not exactly conform to these assumptions.
 To the extent that actual experience deviates from these assumptions, the emerging liabilities may be higher or lower than anticipated.
 The more the experience deviates, the larger the impact on future financial statements.

-Long-Term Expected Rate of Return - In accordance with State statute, the long-term expected rate of return on plan investments (7% at June 30, 2019 and 2018), is determined by the State Treasurer, after consultation with the Directors of the Division of Investment and Division of Pensions and Benefits, the board of trustees, and the actuaries.
+Long-Term Expected Rate of Return

+In accordance with State statute, the long-term expected rate of return on plan investments (7% at June 30, 2020 and 2019), is determined by the State Treasurer, after consultation with the Directors of the Division of Investment and Division of Pensions and Benefits, the board of trustees, and the actuaries.
 The long-term expected rate of return was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic rates of return for each major asset class included in PERS's target asset allocation as of June 30, 2019 and 2018, are summarized in the following tables:
+Best estimates of arithmetic rates of return for each major asset class included in PERS's target asset allocation as of June 30, 2020 and 2019, are summarized in the following tables: